 18. Death Note by Tsugumi Ohba & Takeshi Obata

 Although it comes from the authors of Bakuman, Death Note is a series that primarily focuses on the psychological thriller, mystery, and paranormal genres.
-It is also considered a must-read for most manga enthusiasts, so I would absolutely recommend you give it a chance if you enjoy mystery and intellectual duels.
+It is also considered a must-read for most manga enthusiasts, so I would absolutely recommend you give it a try!

-What’s more, this title is a completed manga series, which means you can read it to its conclusion without waiting for the next chapter to release!
+Moreover, this title is a completed manga series, so you can read it to its conclusion without waiting for the next chapter!

 Instead of being intimidated by it, Light takes this as an opportunity to eliminate criminals and make the world a “better” place by killing them.
-This act of violence eventually catches the government’s eye, and an exceptional detective known as L, swears to capture Light.
-As you might have guessed, this results in an epic war of wits, strategy, and patience!
+This act of violence eventually catches the government’s eye, and an exceptional detective known as L swears to capture Light!

 19. Naruto Series by Masashi Kishimoto

-Naruto is one of the best manga for beginners that belongs to the group frequently referred to as the Big Three, including Bleach and One Piece.
-And just like its comrades, it might be a little intimidating for beginners due to its length, but it is a great read and served as an entry-point for many otakus around the world.
+Naruto is one of the best manga for beginners.
+It belongs to the group frequently called the Big Three, including Bleach and One Piece.
+It might be a little intimidating for beginners due to its length, but it is a great read!

-There’s a certain appeal to starting long series that other series won’t provide – character and plot development.
-Naruto series takes its time to deliver its plot, showcasing the main character’s growth in the process.
-Of course, changes also affect many other characters, including his team members, Sakura and Sasuke.
+There’s a certain appeal to starting a long series that others won’t provide—character and plot development.
+The Naruto series takes its time to deliver its plot, showcasing the main character’s growth in the process.
+Of course, changes also affect many other characters, including Sakura and Sasuke, his team members.

-Initially, though, the series follows the story of Naruto as a marginalized young ninja as he tries to prove to himself and others that he is capable of holding the title of Hokage.
-He eventually ends up in a team with Sakura, Sasuke, and their teacher, Kakashi, and they slowly but steadily become better ninjas, facing many challenges and enemies in the process.
+Initially, though, the series follows the story of Naruto as a marginalized young ninja who tries to prove to himself and others that he can hold the title of Hokage.
+He eventually ends up on a team with Sakura, Sasuke, and their teacher, Kakashi, and they slowly but steadily become better ninjas, facing many challenges and enemies in the process.

 20. Orange by Ichigo Takano